wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/8-lab.md

 1. At the bottom-right corner, in the status bar, notice that the live connection has been established.

-1. In the **Fields** pane, notice that the data model table are listed.
+1. In the **Fields** pane, notice that the data model tables are listed.

 	Power BI Desktop can no longer be used to develop the data model; in live connection mode, it's only a report authoring tool.
 It is possible, however, to create measures, but they are measures that are only available within the report.
 You won't add any report-scoped measures in this lab.